Jtwoolbright/Office-Crime-App/README.md

 # Criminal Intent

 Don't you just hate in when someone leaves the microwave a mess at work?
-Ever wish there was a way to catch whoever drank the can of coke you had in the fridge?
+Ever wish there was a way to catch whoever drank that can of coke you had in the fridge?
 Well look no further than Criminal Intent!
 Criminal Intent is an app that allows you to keep a record of offenses so that the perpetrator can be found and prosecuted!
 No one will get away with eating your spaghetti ever again!

 ## Features

-Among the many things this app allows you to do, you can
+With Criminal Intent, you can
  - Create a description of the crime
  - Record the date
  - Mark it solved once the criminal is arrested